FlyXpert/FlyXpert/README.md

 ### Acknowledgments
-Special thanks to the designers who created [Tripma](https://www.figma.com/community/file/911320742349428744/tripma-flight-booking-web-app), all of our designs are inspired from them
+Special thanks to the designers who created [Tripma](https://www.figma.com/community/file/911320742349428744/tripma-flight-booking-web-app), all of our designs are inspired by them